 12. Creating a community or tribe is content marketing

 Having written one bestseller, Tim Ferriss was already considered an authority on the concept of lifestyle design.
-Having said this, the true reason for his meteoric rise in the online world was down to his innate ability to create an interactive community.
-As opposed to most famous publishers, Ferriss was without the support of mainstream companies, individuals or businesses.
+Having said this, the true reason for his meteoric rise in the online world comes down to his innate ability to create an interactive community.
+As opposed to most famous publishers, Ferriss didn’t have the support of mainstream companies, individuals or businesses.
 However, in creating a fiercely loyal community around his blog and content in general, he was able to make just as much of an impact with this tribal following.